-In recognition of National Coming Out Day on October 11, 2013, the "You Are Not Alone" list was published in the Daily Orange.
-This list contains the names of over 400 SU students, faculty, staff and alumni who have signed on to spread a message of support for lesbian, gay, bisexual, trans*, queer, questioning, asexual communities (people with marginalized genders and sexualities) and their allies.
+In recognition of National Coming Out Day on October 11, 2014, the "You Are Not Alone" list was published in the Daily Orange.
+This list contains the names of over 400 SU students, faculty, staff and alumni who have signed on to spread a message of support for lesbian, gay, bisexual, trans*, queer, questioning, and asexual communities (people with marginalized genders and sexualities) and their allies.
 Click the link below to see a PDF of this year's list!

 First Year, Transfer and Students New to the LGBT Community: Please click here to see some of the services we offer specifically for you.